scalableinternetservices/ucsb_website/_slide_src/02_http_and_html.md

 `Connection: close`

-With a keep-alive HTTP session, the server waits some amount of time for an additionl request after processing the most recent request.
+With a keep-alive HTTP session, the server waits some amount of time for an additional request after processing the most recent request.

 ---